howisjames/howisjt-com/content/posts/pi-zero-cam.md

 ## Future Improvements

 I'd like to get one of the new Raspberry Pi 5 computers to pair with my 16 MP Arducam.
 This would have plenty of processing power, allowing me to capture full resolution video.
 I'm certain there are other things I could do with it that I presently can't even imagine.
+In fact, Arducam is promoting their new AI-enabled camera hat [PiNSIGHT](https://www.arducam.com/arducam-pinsight/).